Operation Matterhorn

 The XX Bomber Command deployed to India between February and May 1944.
 On 5 June, Wolfe launched the first B-29 Superfortress combat mission, against the Japanese railroad facilities at Bangkok.
 Ten days later, 68 Superfortresses took off from the bases around Chengdu to bomb Imperial Iron and Steel Works in Yawata on Kyushu.
-The Bombing of Yawata was the first air raid on the Japanese home islands since the Doolittle raid of April 1942, and it marked the beginning of the strategic bombardment campaign against Japan.
+The Bombing of Yawata was the first air raid on the Japanese home islands since the Doolittle Raid of April 1942, and it marked the beginning of the strategic bombardment campaign against Japan.
 Other targets included Singapore and the oil refineries around Palembang in the Netherlands East Indies.
 In October 1944, the XX Bomber Command carried out raids on Formosa in support of General Douglas MacArthur's upcoming return to the Philippines.
 Later that year, the Japanese offensive Operation Ichi-Go in China threatened the bases.
 To slow the advance, the XX Bomber Command attacked the Japanese-held city of Hankou with incendiary bombs.
 The attack left Hankou burning for three days, demonstrating the effectiveness of incendiaries against the predominantly wooden housing stock of the Far East.

 In November 1944, American bombers began raiding Japan from the Mariana Islands.
 The XX Bomber Command abandoned the logistically difficult and increasingly vulnerable bases in China in January 1945, and concentrated its resources on rail and port facilities in Indochina, Thailand, and Burma.
 This signaled the end of Matterhorn.
 The 58th Bombardment Wing, the only operational wing of the XX Bomber Command, left India to join the XXI Bomber Command in the Marianas between February and April 1945.

 Approximately 800 tons of bombs were dropped by China-based B-29s on Japanese home island targets between June 1944 and January 1945.
 This was insufficient to produce the desired results.
 Post-war analysis confirmed that the B-29s would have been better employed in attacks on Japanese shipping or oil facilities in the Southwest Pacific.
 During Matterhorn, the XX Bomber Command consumed almost 15 percent of the monthly Hump tonnage.
 Despite those objections, Matterhorn did benefit the Allied war effort by bolstering Chinese morale and demonstrating the B–29's effectiveness against Japanese fighters and anti-aircraft artillery.
-Subsequent operations from the Marianas profited from the streamlined organization and improved tactics developed suring Matterhorn.
+Subsequent operations from the Marianas profited from the streamlined organization and improved tactics developed during Matterhorn.